tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/常见问题/一般性问题_intl_en.md

 ### What is a "folder" or "directory" in COS?

 Strictly speaking, the concepts of folders and directories do not apply to COS.
-However, taking into account the usage habits of different users, COS can display "folders" in the console just like the directory structure of a traditional file management system.
+However, taking into account the usage habits of different users, COS can display “folders” on the console just like the directory structure of a traditional file management system.
 For more information, see [Folder and directory](https://intl.cloud.tencent.com/document/product/436/13324).

 ### Can COS files be recovered after being deleted?